flightless/mailgun-subscriptions/readme.md

 ### Confirmation Email

-You can set up templates for two emails the plugin will send.
+You can set up templates for three emails the plugin will send.

 When a user first submits the subscription form, the "Confirmation Email" is sent.
 Your template should contain the following shortcodes: